-I started to think about what other flavors would work well with a warm, golden banana & date pudding and suddenly it hit me - naked ginger and a little dark chocolate drizzled over the cream would not only look beautiful and add additional health benefits but would round out the sweetness of the pudding.
+I started to think about what flavors could would instead with a warm, golden banana & date pudding and suddenly it hit me - naked ginger and a little dark chocolate drizzled over the cream sounded perfect.
+It would not only look beautiful and add additional health benefits but would round out the sweetness of the pudding quite well.

 Well the family and my nephew loved how it turned out and I think you will too!